Dasharo/osfv-results/README.md

 The `archive` section contains archival test results retrieved from previous iterations of the test sheets and is preserved here for historical purposes.

-## Updating

-The results can be updated manually or using a script `update_results.py`.
-To use it simply launch it using python.

-### New boards

-When adding a new board family, for which a seperate `results.csv` file should be kept, like `V54x_MTL`, the `results.csv` file has to be created manually.
-The file only needs to contain the column names identical to full names in the test matrix.
-Then the script will be able to update the file automatically according to column names present in it.

-### Manual updating

-If a board family should be excluded from the automated updates there are two ways to make the script ignore it:
-- Add an empty file called `manual_update` to the directory containing `results.csv`
-- Add the name of the directory containing the `results.csv` file to `IGNORE_BOARDS` list in the `update_results.py` script.

 ## Links

 - [Dasharo Test Specification](https://docs.dasharo.com/unified-test-documentation/overview/)